DataDog/dd-opentracing-cpp/doc/configuration.md

 ### Host Name Reporting
-If `true`, the tracer will look up its host's name on the network using the [gethostname][8] function and send it to the Datadog backend in a hidden span tag.
+If `true`, the tracer will look up its host's name on the network using the [gethostname][8] function and send it to the Datadog backend in a reserved span tag.

 - **TracerOptions member**: `bool report_hostname`